-Well many other things need to be done before, during and after the kit has been erected.
+Numerous important tasks need to be done before, during and after steel kit homes have been erected.
 As an owner builder, it's all up to you.
-Buying a steel kit home to erect is a small part of the process.
+Erecting the steel frame is only about 20% of the process.

 Here is a brief list of what else has to be done: